Your labs came back normal. Again.

-Hair analysis is an absolute game changer for optimizing your nutrition and getting (and keeping) yourself out of nutritional debt.
-However, because supplements are a main part of the protocol (real-food supplements whenever possible), I do see it as "icing on the cake" to an already stellar, nutrient-dense diet.
+Hair analysis is a game changer for getting yourself out of nutritional debt - but I see it as icing on the cake to an already nutrient-dense diet.
+You can't supplement yourself out of poor eating habits.

 - Metabolic type via the calcium:phosphorus ratio

-- Hair Analysis and Cancer:
+Hair Analysis and Cancer

 10 Things Hair Analysis Can Teach You